 Ronda is also well known as the birthplace of bullfighting.
 Yes, the bullfights are held at Plaza de Toros in Ronda.
 We are not fans of that spectacle but Plaza de Toros is an amazing building with a great history so we decided to include it in this article.

-Plaza de Toros in Ronda, built in 1785, is probably the most famous bullring in Andalusia (and one of the oldest and most picturesque in Spain).
+Plaza de Toros in Ronda, built in 1785, is probably the most famous bullring in Andalucia (and one of the oldest and most picturesque in Spain).

 The arena was the first in which traditional wooden load-bearing beams were replaced by stones – the whole complex (with a diameter of over 60 meters) consists of two floors surrounded by beautiful arcades and can accommodate up to 5,000 spectators at the same time.